Who is the program for?

 Students complete four subjects:

-*Students who do not have a relevant background in Human Resources should complete this subject within their first semester of study.
-According to UOWD’s Credit for Prior Learning policy, those who have a background in Human Resource Management may apply to complete one of the elective subjects from the approved list below in its place:
+*Students who do not have a relevant background in Marketing should complete this subject within their first trimester of study.
+According to UOWD’s Credit for Prior Learning policy, those who have a background in Marketing may apply to complete one of the elective subjects from the approved list below in its place:

 - Contemporary Issues in International Business

-Upon successful completion of the Graduate Certificate in Human Resource Management, students who enroll in the Master of Business (Human Resource Management) program will be granted credit for the four subjects.
+Upon successful completion of the Graduate Certificate in Marketing, students who enrol in the Master of Marketing degree will be granted credit for four subjects.

-All Postgraduate Certificate classes are held from 6-9:30pm, Sunday to Thursday and are designed to fit around work commitments.
-A Certificate of Proficiency can be completed in 13 weeks, whilst a Postgraduate Certificate will take you two semesters to complete (subject to completion of two subjects per semester).
+All Graduate Certificate classes are held from 6:00 pm - 10:00 pm, Sunday to Thursday and are designed to fit around work commitments.
+A Graduate Certificate can be completed in two trimesters (subject to completion of two subjects per trimester).

-UOWD’s Faculty provide a wealth of academic and professional expertise from across the globe.
-All full-time professors hold a PhD and are active in their specialist field.
+UOWD’s Faculty provides a wealth of academic and professional expertise from across the globe.
+All academics hold a PhD degree and are active researchers in their specialist field.
 They also bring vast industry experience from years of practice in their respective disciplines, creating a learning environment that is both grounded in the latest academic theory and applicable to current professional practice.